I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

-This type of card for its versatility of play and for the simple cost even to splash in decks of other colors make it a good pick in any situation.
+This type of card for its versatility of play and the simple cost even to splash in decks of other colours make it a good pick in any situation.

 The ability for the opponent to exploit the treasure is not like an overly relevant upside in a medium-long game but at least it allows an option for those decks that do not have access to specific hate for enchantments.
 Fair.

 Planar Ally is a good flying creature and the ability to venture into the dungeon with every attack makes it very useful for all white-based decks that want to have access to this mechanic, especially in archetypes like White-Blue and White-Black.

 The power and toughness of 3/3 allow him to survive most of the possible common rarity blockers and some good combat tricks could allow him to survive even the largest ones, so it may be difficult for the opponent to have the cards just to be able to stop it or he could be forced to waste important resources to stop it.

 Priest of Ancient Lore's base stats are not extraordinary but the ability to draw a card upon entry makes it interesting as it speeds up our options for the first few turns and prevents the opponent from gaining card advantage thanks to its low constitution.